 Art History & Theory, Writing, Philosophy

-Robert Shane teaches advanced undergraduate and graduate courses in Modern and Contemporary Art and Theory, as well as global surveys and lower division courses in Latin American art.
+Robert Shane teaches advanced undergraduate and graduate courses in Modern and Contemporary Art and Theory, as well as global surveys and undergraduate courses in Latin American Art and Art & Buddhism.

 Trained in the Writing Program at Stony Brook University, he regularly teaches College Composition and Rhetoric.